aloysiusose/Spring-Security-Demo-with-JWT/README.md

 # Spring-Security-Demo-with-JWT

-This project is a demo for securing a web resources with Json Web token (JWT).
+This project is a demo for securing a web resource with Json Web token (JWT).
 JWT are favoured for securing RESTful resouces due to their statelessnes.
 A JWT is a set of claims (JSON property–value pairs) that together make up a JSON object.
 It consists of three parts viz:
 Header, Payload and Signature.